Thuile locomotive: History

-The trials ended when Thuile was killed in June 1900 - apparently by leaning too far out of the locomotive and being in collision with a lineside pole.
-The locomotive was returned to Schneider.
-It was scrapped in 1904.
+The trials ended when Thuile was killed in June 1900, apparently because he leant too far out of the locomotive and hit a lineside pole or a piece of scaffolding supporting an overbridge.
+The locomotive was returned to Schneider and was scrapped in 1904.
 The tender survived until at least 1946, when it was noted at Saint Pierre-des-Corps.